rccordell/s23bbb/assignments.md

 1. Miss no more than two classes, inclusive of lab and studio sessions.
 2. Take no more than one information overload day during the semester.
 3. Exceed expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
-4. Earn “Satisfactory” on all class preparation fieldbook entries save one.
+4. Submit all [discussion preparation assignments](https://s23bbb.ryancordell.org/assignments/discussion-prep/) except for one
-5. Write at least eight "Satisfactory" reflective fieldbook entries over the course of the semester.
+5. Complete seven of eight [Book Lab reports](https://s23bbb.ryancordell.org/assignments/book-labs/)
-6. Complete an exemplary book project, meeting all specified deadlines, and presenting your project in the final week of the semester.
+6. Complete an exemplary [(Better) Book Project](https://s23bbb.ryancordell.org/assignments/book-project/), meeting all specified deadlines, and presenting your project in the final week of the semester.

 ### "B" Contract